wkguoKBR/Guides/rag_langchain_guide.md

 2) Add PDFs in `data` folder

    Place your desired PDF documents in the `data` folder.
-Currently, the folder only has `monoploy.pdf` which specifies the rules of the game.
+Currently, the folder only has `monopoly.pdf` which specifies the rules of the game.

 3) Specify OpenAI API Key in `.env` (skip if you prefer to use Ollama models)